Rockypocky77/ChancifySATPrep/sat23.md

 Passage 2 suggests that required community service may

-A) always be enjoyable for students.
+A) generally be enjoyable for most students.

 B) have no effect on organizations.